voxpupuli/puppet-unattended_upgrades/README.md

   package.
 * `random_sleep` (`undef`): Maximum amount of time (in seconds) that the apt cron job can sleep before the execution.
-The exact amount of time will be random but upto the value specified.
+The exact amount of time will be random but up to the value specified.
 The purpose is to avoid that servers/mirrors get hammered at exactly the same time when a lot of machines are switched on, e.g.
   9:00 in the morning.
 Note: If this is left unset, the default value in the apt cron job applies, which is 1800 seconds.